9027525399/M3_wiper_control_system/1_Requirements/README.md

 # Requirements
 # introduction
 A windscreen wiper or windshield wiper or wiper blade is a device used to remove rain, snow, ice, washer fluid, water from a vehicle's front window.Current car wipers works on the principle of manual switching.
 The traditional wiper system requires driver's constant attention in adjusting the wiper speed.
-Traditional windshield wiper speed constantly varies according to time and vehicle’s speed which not only require driver’s attention but also causes a certain level of discomfort to the driver's vision and serves as a source of distraction which increases the risk of accidents.So,to offer comfort to the driver and essentially reduce the risk of accidents, an automatic rain sensing device has become a necessity, as they work to minimize the time of the driver
+Traditional windshield wiper speed constantly varies according to time and vehicle’s speed which not only require driver’s attention but also causes a certain level of discomfort to the driver's vision and serves as a source of distraction which increases the risk of accidents.So,to offer comfort to the driver and essentially reduce the risk of accidents, an automatic rain sensing device has become a necessity, as they work to minimize the time of the driver.Wiper Control System is basic need in the vehicles.
+To develop a good wiper system some basic requirements should be fulfilled, so that one can develop a trust worthy, so that one can develop a trust worthy wiper control system.
+Because wiper protects the vehicle to meet an accident.
+Wiper helps the driver to easily view the traffic and road.
+Wiper wipes out all the dust, dew, fog, and water setteled on the wind screen as well as rear shield.
 # Requirements for the project
 ## STM32CubeIDE
 STM32CubeIDE is an advanced C/C++ development platform with peripheral configuration, code generation, code compilation, and debug features for STM32 microcontrollers and microprocessors.
 It is based on the Eclipse/CDT framework and GCC toolchain for the development, and GDB for the debugging.
 It allows the integration of the hundreds of existing plugins that complete the features of the Eclipse IDE.